Complexity of Markov Chain Monte Carlo for Generalized Linear Models: Hamiltonian Monte Carlo

 with~$(q_{k,0},p_{k,0}) = (\theta_k,W_k)$ and let~$(\bar{q}_{k,i},\bar{p}_{k,i})_{i\in[0,T/h]\cap\mathbb{N}} $ be given by~\eqref{qpdef} with~$q_{k,j},p_{k,j}$ replaced by~$\bar{q}_{k,j},\bar{p}_{k,j}$ for any~$j$ and with~$(\bar{q}_{k,0},\bar{p}_{k,0}) = (\bar{\theta}_k,W_k)$.
 For any~$k\in\N $, the sequences~$(\theta_k)_k$ and~$(\bar{\theta}_k)_k$ are then given by

 For any~$k\in\N $, let~$\delta_{\theta_0}P^k,\delta_{\bar{\theta}_0}\bar{P}^k$ denote the distribution of~$\theta_k$ and~$\bar{\theta}_k$ respectively.

-In addition to Condition~\ref{cond:curvature3}, which is well-suited to separating the effect of a possibly nonconvex factor (thought as the prior) in the density on concentration properties of the complete distribution~$e^{-U}/\int_{\mathbb{R}^d}e^{-U}$, we will use the following Conditions~\ref{cond:curvature2},~\ref{cond:smooth}. \begin{condition}[Curvature] $U\in C^2(\R^d)$, $\nabla U(0) = 0$ and there exist non-increasing~$m:[0,\infty]\rightarrow\mathbb{R}$ such that $\inf_{\theta\in B_r}\lambda_{\min}(D^2U(\theta))\geq m(r)$ for all~$r\in[0,\infty]$. \end{condition} Condition~\ref{cond:curvature2} prescribes the curvature profile of the complete negative log-density~$U$ in the sense of local Euclidean balls (as opposed to the restricted convexity of~\cite{MR3025133} or that of~\cite{MR3190851}).
-In the context of Condition~\ref{cond:curvature3}, the function~$m$ is allowed to take negative values, in contrast to~$m_0$, which is consistent with the possibly negative curvature of~$U_0$.
+In addition to Condition~\ref{cond:curvature3}, which is well-suited to separating the effect of a possibly nonconvex factor (thought of as the prior) in the density on concentration properties of the complete distribution~$e^{-U}/\int_{\mathbb{R}^d}e^{-U}$, we will use the following Condition~\ref{cond:curvature2}. \begin{condition}[Curvature] $U\in C^2(\R^d)$, $\nabla U(0) = 0$ and there exist non-increasing~$m:[0,\infty]\rightarrow\mathbb{R}$ such that $\inf_{\theta\in B_r}\lambda_{\min}(D^2U(\theta))\geq m(r)$ for all~$r\in[0,\infty]$. \end{condition} Condition~\ref{cond:curvature2} prescribes the curvature profile of the complete negative log-density~$U$ in the sense of local Euclidean balls (as opposed to the restricted convexity of~\cite{MR3025133} or that of~\cite{MR3190851}).
+In comparison to Condition~\ref{cond:curvature3}, the function~$m$ is allowed to take negative values, in contrast to~$m_0$, which is consistent with the possibly negative curvature of~$U_0$.
 Condition~\ref{cond:curvature2} is better suited for the analysis below based on point evaluations of~$U$ and not of~$U-U_0,U_0$.
-In the regression context, for the radius~$r$ that will be fixed later and appropriately scaled priors,~$m(r)$ and~$m_0(r)$ scale in the same way with~$n,d$ and are both positive. \begin{condition}[Smoothness] $U\in C^2(\mathbb{R}^d)$ and there exists $L>0$ such that $\lambda_{\max}(D^2U(\theta))\leq L$ for all~$\theta\in\R^d$. \end{condition} The next Lemma~\ref{nelem} establishes \begin{itemize} \item in~\eqref{nelem2} a Lyapunov/drift-type inequality for the iterates in the HMC trajectory and \item in~\eqref{nelem3} a conditional contraction property for synchronously coupled iterations of HMC with a nonexpansion property otherwise. \end{itemize} The property~\eqref{nelem2} will be used to control the norm of the HMC iterates, in order to obtain that the conditional contraction~\eqref{nelem3} with a local curvature constant occurs with good probability.
+We make more comments on the compatibility between Conditions~\ref{cond:curvature3} and~\ref{cond:curvature2} in Remark~\ref{cc}\ref{cc3}, in particular on the consistency between~$\nabla U(0)-\nabla U_0(0)=0$ (which is a consequence of Condition~\ref{cond:curvature3}) and~$\nabla U(0)=0$ as assumed in Condition~\ref{cond:curvature2}.
+In the regression context, for the radius~$r$ that will be fixed later and appropriately scaled priors,~$m(r)$ and~$m_0(r)$ scale in the same way with~$n,d$ and are both positive.